XKCP/XKCP/README.markdown

 * [`KangarooTwelve`](lib/high/KangarooTwelve/KangarooTwelve.h), the fast hashing mode based on Keccak-_p_[1600, 12] and Sakura coding.
 * [`Kravatte`](lib/high/Kravatte/Kravatte.h) and [`KravatteModes`](lib/high/Kravatte/KravatteModes.h), the pseudo-random function Kravatte, as well as the modes on top of it (SANE, SANSE, WBC and WBC-AE).
 * [`Xoofff`](lib/high/Xoofff/Xoofff.h) and [`XoofffModes`](lib/high/Xoofff/XoofffModes.h), the pseudo-random function Xoofff, as well as the modes on top of it (SANE, SANSE, WBC and WBC-AE).
+* [`Xoodyak`](doc/Xoodyak-documentation.h), the lightweight cryptographic scheme Xoodyak that can be used for hashing, encryption, MAC computation and authenticated encryption.

 ## Low-level services